namsor/phone-validation/README.md

 }
 ```

 The main output is <b>internationalPhoneNumberVerified</b>, if the number could be verified using Google's validation API.
+Once you have this information, you can use additional APIs to enrich your customer information (ex.
+NumVerify https://numverify.com, Twilio https://www.twilio.com/lookup etc.)

 <h3>Using from AngularJS or JQuery </h3>